joerx/vagrant-lampp/Readme.md

    name of the parent folder is used
  * V_APT_MIRROR: allows to use an alternative apt-mirror for performance improvements.
 Defaults to 'archive.ubuntu.com'.
+ * V_VBGUEST_AUTO: If (vagrant-vbguest)[https://github.com/dotless-de/vagrant-vbguest]
+   is installed, it will automatically update VirtualBox guest additions inside the box.
+Set this to "0" to disable this (useful for testing).

 Project Assumptions
 -------------------